500 PML-N activists, including 18 leaders, booked

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Shera Kot Police have registered a case against 500 workers including 18 leaders of the Pakistan Muslim League-Nawaz (PML-N), for holding a rally.
+LAHORE: Shera Kot Police has registered a case against 500 workers including 18 leaders of the Pakistan Muslim League-Nawaz (PML-N), for holding a rally.